Princess Dorothea of Courland: Life

 Dorothea was born in Friedrichsfelde Palace near Berlin, the fourth and last daughter of Duchess Dorothea of Courland, who was by then separated from her husband, Duke Peter of Courland.
 Dorothea's paternity is disputed but generally assigned to Count Aleksander Batowski, a Polish envoy to the Duchy of Courland.
 Her biological father was a close associate of her uncle Charles-Maurice de Talleyrand-Périgord during the Napoleonic period.
-Her three elder half sisters, all legitimate daughters of the Duke of Courland, were: Princess Wilhelmine, Duchess of Sagan; Princess Pauline, Duchess of Sagan; and Princess Johanna Katharina, Duchess of Acerenza.
+Her three elder half sisters, all legitimate daughters of the Duke of Courland, were: Princess Wilhelmine, Duchess of Sagan; Princess Pauline, Duchess of Sagan; and Princess Johanna, Duchess of Acerenza.
 The Duke of Courland acknowledged her officially, which entitled her to be styled Princess of Courland.
 She was educated in Germany.

 Marriage

 Looking for a wealthy heiress for his nephew Edmond, Talleyrand asked Tsar Alexander I of Russia to intervene with Dorothea's mother in favor of Edmond's marrying her.
-The marriage occurred on 21 and 22 April 1809 at Frankfurt amidst the Napoleonic Wars, presided over by Talleyrand's friend, Prince-Bishop Karl Theodor Anton Maria von Dalberg, and Dorothea thus became comtesse Edmond de Périgord and great-niece of then Count de Talleyrand-Périgord, prince of Bénévent.
+The marriage occurred on 21 and 22 April 1809 at Frankfurt amidst the Napoleonic Wars, presided over by Talleyrand's friend, Prince-Bishop Karl Theodor Anton Maria von Dalberg, and Dorothea became member of an old French House of Talleyrand-Périgord.
+After the marriage she was known as Comtesse Edmond de Talleyrand-Périgord and became great-niece by marriage of Count Charles Maurice de Talleyrand-Périgord, Prince of Bénévent.
 Educated in Germany, she was plunged into French society, where she represented the enemy.
 Her three sisters, also very anti-French, did not help her marriage and despite the birth of three children, the marriage became unhappy, with Edmond more concerned with gaming, war and other women than with his wife.

 The fall of the First French Empire and the Congress of Vienna, at which Charles-Maurice de Talleyrand was designated to represent France, favoured a close friendship between him and Dorothea.
 During his time in Vienna, she kept her household in the Palais Kaunitz, and it was at this time that Dorothea began to play a major part in Charles-Maurice's life.
 She accompanied him to the Congress of Vienna, and it is even alleged that she became his mistress sometime after 1815.
-On 31 August 1817, Talleyrand was made a duke and peer of France by Louis XVIII of France, and on 2 December he was also granted the duchy of Dino (a 1.5 km by 1.2 km Calabrian island) by the king of Sicily in recognition of his services at Vienna.
+On 31 August 1817, Talleyrand was made a duke and peer of France by Louis XVIII, and on 2 December he was also granted the duchy of Dino (a 1.5 km by 1.2 km Calabrian island) by the King of the Two Sicilies in recognition of his services at Vienna.
 The duchy of Dino was immediately handed down to his nephew and his wife and so Dorothea also became duchess of Dino.
 On 24 March 1818 she and her husband separated, though this was only pronounced formally on 6 November 1824.